cjgammon/MAX-2014/README.md

 Web-Art
 =======

-presentation on web, design, and art
+Presentation on web, design, and art

-to run you must first install dependencies, on command line run:
+To run you must first install dependencies, on command line run:

 `bower install`

+Must be run on a server for browser security reasons.